hesthub/iac/osx/blog-part2.md

 ```

 ### the vars and the defaults

 With the task setup, lets take a look at how we can handle variables in a role.

-in part 1 (LINK) we stored all of our variables inside a global file called config-defaults.yml
+in part 1 we stored all of our variables inside a global file called config-defaults.yml

 Here we have two options, "defaults" and "vars"

-Both are sets of variables that accessable in the same way inside our role, with diffrences showing up in how precendences are handled and ease to overwrite, with vars being the more rigid and the one that takes precedence.
+Both are sets of variables that accessable in the same way inside our role, with diffrences showing up in how precendences are handled and how easy it is to overwrite.
+With vars being the more rigid, and the one that takes precedence.

 for more in depth look at how ansible handles its many forms of variables, feel free to read through the official documentation:

 https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html

+There are many diffrent opinions on how to divide between defaults and vars, but today we are treating them like variables and constants.

-But for this case we are using the diffrent sets more akin to "vars" acting more like constants related to the role, and defaults as the more dynamic, case by case variables we overwrite on demand.
+To clarify, in this case, we are treating the "vars" set of variables as more like constants that are related to the role, and the "defaults" set as more dynamic variables that can be overwritten on a case-by-case basis as needed

 As an example, we are looking at a role that handles the installation and configuration of homebrew (Link) a popular package-manager for macos; and in it we will be using both defautls and vars.

-In our more "static" variables, found in the vars folder, we have set the excpected homebrew folder structure and a url to homebrews github repository, which probably wont change anytime soon.

-And in our defaults folder we can find values for our install path of homebrew, any path prefixes we want to use, and a flag giving us the option of clearing the cache once we are done or not.
+In the "vars" folder, we have defined values that can be considered constants for the homebrew role.
+These values include the expected folder structure for homebrew and the URL to the homebrew repository on GitHub.
+These values are less likely to change in the future, so they are defined as constants.

 > roles/homebrew/vars/main.yml